NLeSC/python-template/{{cookiecutter.directory_name}}/README.dev.md

 This section describes how to make a release with a GitHub actions workflow.

 ### Setup
-The following steps set up the infrastructure for easy releasing via Github Actions.
+The following steps set up the infrastructure for making releases easy via Github Actions.
 They are necessary once for your package.

 #### (1/2) Define Github workflow